-Band: Press "AM-FM" to get AM or FM.
+AM-FM: Press this button to get AM or FM.
 The lighted display shows your selection.
-Tune: Press "TUNE ▶ "or "TUNE ◄"

-to go to a higher or lower station.
-Press

-and hold to continue tuning and release

-when you find your station.
-The display

-will show the frequency of each station
+TUNE: Press TUNE ▶ or TUNE ◀ to go to a higher or lower station.
+Press and hold to continue tuning and release when you find your station.
+The display will show the frequency of each station tuned.

-tuned.

-Seek: Press "SEEK ▶ "or "SEEK ◄" and the radio will tune to the next higher or lower station and stay there.
-Pushbuttons: The six pushbuttons let you return to your favorite stations.
-To set the pushbuttons for up to 12 stations (6 AM and 6 FM), just:
+SEEK: Press SEEK ▶ or SEEK ◄ and the radio will tune to the next higher or lower station and stay there.

-- 1. Tune in the station. - Press and hold one of the pushbuttons for at least two seconds.
+PUSHBUTTONS: The six pushbuttons let you return to your favorite stations.
+To set the pushbuttons for up to 12 stations (6 AM and 6 FM), tune in the station.
+Then, press and hold one of the pushbuttons for at least two seconds.
 The sound will go away for a second and will return when the station is stored.